Searcy First is located at the corner of Race Avenue and Main Street in Searcy, AR, across the street from Walgreens and First Security Bank.

 Seventh through twelfth graders are included in our Youth Group.
 Youth students enjoy Sunday School on Sunday mornings and Youth on Sunday nights from 6PM-8PM where they connect, worship, and hear a relevant message from one of our communicators.

 Wednesday nights are reserved for small groups from 6PM-7PM.
-These groups are age and gender specific.
-These groups help students create tight bonds with their peers and leaders for a time of open sharing and encouragement.
+These groups are divided into boys and girls, and help students create tight bonds with their peers and leaders for a time of open sharing and encouragement.

 What adult groups are available?